rmcnellis/rmcnellis/README.md

 ### Welcome!
-I'm Risa McNellis, an early career ecologist currently working as the Information Manager of the Plum Island Ecosystems LTER (@PIE-LTER) at the Marine Biological Laboratory.
+I'm Risa McNellis, an early career ecologist currently working as the Information Manager of the [Plum Island Ecosystems LTER](url) at the Marine Biological Laboratory.
 <!--
 **rmcnellis/rmcnellis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.